rafaelsanzio/aws/AWS - Developer Associate/ec2-instance-storage/ec2-instance-storage.md

     - EFS: Elastic File System
       - Manage NFS (network file system) that can be mounted on many EC2
       - It works with EC2 instances in multi AZ
       - Highly available, scalable, expensive (3x GP2), pay per use

+      - Use cases: content management, web serving, data sharing, wordpress
+      - Uses security group to control access in EFS
+      - Compatible with Linux based AMI (not Windows)
+      - Encryption at rest using KMS

+      - File system scales automatically, pay-per-use, no capacity planning.

+      - Performance and Storage
+        - EFS Scale
+        - Performance mode (set at EFS creation)
+        - Throughput mode